Michelle Obama Hair Hoopla: ‘Natural’ Or More Like The ‘Emperor’s New Clothes’? [Opinion]

 — rhy t✨ (@rhytaylorr) April 3, 2017

 Others see how ridiculous this sounds and have posted some sarcastic remarks about all the hoopla over the way Michelle Obama is wearing her hair in this picture.
-The tweet below echos some of the comments conveying disbelief to the commotion over Michelle’s hair.
+The tweet below echoes some of the comments conveying disbelief to the commotion over Michelle’s hair.

 Wow I can't believe Michelle Obama invented having natural hair https://t.co/S67E3OJjcy